Home

 What do we do ?

-Our Association seeks to ensure the fair treatment of everyone in the police service, but works particularly hard to ensure that it is the ability of disabled officers and staff that is recognised, rather than the employee’s limitations.
+Our Association seeks to ensure that it is the ability of disabled officers and staff that is recognised, rather than the employee’s limitations.

 The DPA provides a strategic point of contact for police disability networks across the UK.
 At a national level we work with the Police Federation of England & Wales, police staff trade unions, the National Police Chiefs’ Council, the College of Policing, the Police Superintendents’ Association and national police support associations.